cmichi/circular-selection/README.md

 ![Circular Selection](https://github.com/cmichi/circular-selection/raw/master/images/circular-selection.png)

-The black area (the ``flat tire'') is a hardware characteristic of the Moto 360, behind this black area sensors are placed.
+The black area (the "flat tire") is a hardware characteristic of the Moto 360, behind this black area sensors are placed.
 The software itself is independent of this shortcoming.

 ## Interface Variations